liuyangme/liuyangme/README.md

 ### Hi👋, my name is Liu Yang(刘阳), a master degree candidate from China.
-### I like designing system from square one.
-My research interest is computer vision and digital signal system, specifically on hardware accelerator.
+### My research interest is computer vision and digital signal system, specifically on hardware accelerator and designing system from square one.

-📪reach me at *iuyang9609@gmail.com*
+📪reach me at *liuyang9609@gmail.com*
 <!--
 **liuyang9609/liuyang9609** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.